What is bird flu?

 The virus spreads through infected birds shedding the virus in their saliva, nasal secretions, and droppings.
 Healthy birds get infected when they come into contact with contaminated secretions or feces from infected birds.
 Contact with contaminated surfaces such as cages might also allow the virus to transfer from bird to bird.
 Symptoms in birds range from mild drops in egg production to failure of multiple major organs and death.

 The history of bird flu in humans is short.
 The first human case of illness from highly pathogenic avian influenza (termed HPAI in older literature) was identified in 1997.
-Since that time, H5N1 has infected 784 individuals with 429 deaths.
+Since that time, H5N1 has infected about 860 individuals with about a 50%-60% death rate.
 Human cases of highly pathogenic bird flu have been largely confined to Southeast Asia (India, Bangladesh) and Africa.
 Mutations often occur in the virus, and it is possible that some mutations could create a more contagious virus that could cause a regional epidemic or a worldwide pandemic of bird flu among humans.
 Fortunately, the mutations that have occurred to date have not made the virus more contagious, although the concern remains.
 The identification of H7N9 bird flu strain is worrisome.
-However, four people in China (two in Shanghai, one in Nanjing, and one in Anhui province) have been identified as being infected with H7N9; two have died.
+However, four people in China (two in Shanghai, one in Nanjing, and one in Anhui province) have been identified as being infected with H7N9; two died.
 Health officials worldwide are concerned because of the possibility of a bird flu type that could develop easy transmission from birds to humans.
-Although easy transmission between humans has not yet developed, H7N9 avian influenza virus has infected 622 individuals; 227 of these individuals died from infection to date.
+Although easy transmission between humans has not yet developed, H7N9 avian influenza virus has infected about 1,565 individuals; about 39% of these individuals died from the infection.
 The majority of these infections were due to exposure to infected birds or their droppings.

 In January 2016, an outbreak of H7N8 was reported in turkeys in Indiana; eventually, nine to 10 farms became infected, and thousands of turkeys were killed and the outbreak halted.
 There were no reports of human infection.